London Beer Guides

 195 Hoxton Street, London N1 6RA

-Just that little bit pricey, that’s what you get for being on the edge of Shoreditch and if you’re in the area it is a good pit stop.
+Just a little bit pricey, that’s what you get for being on the edge of Shoreditch.
+If you’re in the area it is a good pit stop.
 The highlight here is undoubtedly the no-holds-barred dark beer selection, which is the largest and most varied that we have seen anywhere in London.
 Niche 13% Imperial Caramel Stout?
 You’ll be spoilt for choice.

 Beer and Burger

-A restaurant that adapted with aplomb to lockdown back in April, turning itself into a bottleshop.
+A restaurant that adapted with aplomb to lockdown, turning itself into a bottleshop.
 Indeed, its Kings Cross branch was the only shop, let alone restaurant, open for miles around, and what was it selling?
 Craft beer.
-It is definitely more expensive than all the others on this list, but you can pick up a takeaway burger and fries with your beer so for those who need more than a liquid lunch, this is an ideal option.
+It is definitely more expensive than all the others on this list, but you can pick up a burger and fries with your beer so for those who need more than a liquid lunch, this is an ideal option.
 Also helpful for those stranded in the craft beer wasteland of North-West London.

 Real Drinks